m3trik/tentacle/docs/README.md

-## uitk is a Python3/PySide2 marking menu and ui toolkit for Maya, 3ds Max, and Blender.
+## Tentacle is a Python3/PySide2 marking menu and ui toolkit for Maya, 3ds Max, and Blender.

 \*\*personal project. work in progress ..\*\*